Google Pixel 1 Camera Repair

 Step 14: Disconnect the back glass

-Use the point of a spudger to pry up and disconnect the back glass [guide|25629|press connector|stepid=70308|new_window=true].
+Use the point of a spudger to pry up and disconnect the battery and back glass [guide|25629|press connectors|stepid=70308|new_window=true].

 Step 15: Remove the back glass